Playing electoral defense, Trump to promote recovery in Ohio

 When Trump swept through the region in 2016, his economic populism argument was one of the factors that led him to narrowly capture Michigan, Wisconsin and Pennsylvania.
 He handily won Ohio, which had been a swing state for decades, by eight percentage points.

+The import taxes charged by his administration hampered manufacturing companies’ supply lines and created uncertainty.
+The economy had roughly 12.85 million factory jobs at the start of the election year, compared with the 14 million before the 2008 financial crisis, according to the Bureau of Labor Statistics.

+The pandemic only compounded the pain.
+Manufacturers cut 1.36 million jobs between February and April as the economy went on lockdown.
+Hiring in May and June has pointed to a slight recovery.
+But even if factories add 267,500 jobs expected in the July employment report being released Friday, the sector would still have 500,000 fewer jobs than it did before the outbreak.

-But Trump now finds himself severely tested in battleground states, and campaign aides have privately all but written off Michigan.
+Now Trump now finds himself severely tested in battleground states, and campaign aides have privately all but written off Michigan.
 The president now has been forced to spend time in states that his campaign once thought he had locked up.
 The Ohio trip comes a week after he visited formerly deeply Republican Texas.

 In Ohio, Trump was expected to sign an executive order requiring that the federal government purchase certain drugs from U.S. manufacturers rather than from foreign companies.
 The order, which Trump intended to sign at Whirlpool Corp.‘s manufacturing plant in Clyde, would instruct the government to develop a list of “essential” medicines and then buy them and other medical supplies solely from U.S. manufacturers.
 The plant is in the district of a close Trump ally, GOP Rep. Jim Jordan.